Law School Case Brief

 The search of the passenger compartment of an automobile, limited to those areas in which a weapon may be placed or hidden, is permissible if the police officer possesses a reasonable belief based on specific and articulable facts which, taken together with the rational inferences from those facts, reasonably warrant the officer in believing that the suspect is dangerous and the suspect may gain immediate control of weapons.
 The issue is whether a reasonably prudent man in the circumstances would be warranted in the belief that his safety or that of others was in danger.

-Can a protective search for weapons extend to an area beyond the person in the absence of probable cause to arrest?
+Could a protective search for weapons extend to an area beyond the person in the absence of probable cause to arrest?

 Access the full text case